 I'll have the ramen, ramen, ramen, ramen, ramen, ramen, ramen, ramen, baked natto, ramen, ramen, ramen, ramen, and ramen.

 My god, I feel like Ramen Week 2013 may finally be getting to me.
-I look out the window and all I see is houses made of vertically draped noodles, glowing, shimmering, Matrix-like in their noodliness.
+I look out the window and all I see are houses made of vertically draped noodles, glowing, shimmering, Matrix-like in their noodliness.
 The dogs walking down the street are rolled up, twine-wrapped bundles of chashu pork and their walkers have heads made of giant ajitsuke tamago.
 Rivers flow with tonkotsu broth and bricks are mortared together with miso.

 Why fight it?
 I've already been lured into the Ramen Monster's grasp, his broth has anointed my lips, and I've been touched by his noodly appendage.
 Might as well give in by throwing a ramen blowout feast.

 Would you like to be initiated into the Church of the Ramen Monster as well?
 It's easy—just call up a half-dozen of your closest friends, and lay this menu on them.